-The Aikido Hakama, aikido apparel, and equipment you choose to use in your training says a lot about you.
+The Aikido Hakama, aikido apparel you choose to use says a lot about you.
 You'll need a hakama that is good quality, and will survive heavy training.

-If you buy cheap training aids, they will not stand up to hard consistent practise, so it is vital that you get the best.
+If you buy cheap training aids, they will not stand up to hard consistent practise, so it is vital that you get the best quality item... plus they look so much better :)

-The founder of Aikido, Morihei Ueshiba O'Sensei insisted that everyone should wear the hakama, but he lived in a time and culture where it was standard formal wear.
+The founder of Aikido, Morihei Ueshiba O-Sensei insisted that everyone wear the hakama, he lived in a time and culture where it was standard formal wear.

-But because of cloth shortages, it was decided (temporarily) to begin wearing it from dan grade level.
+But because of cloth shortages, it was decided (temporarily) to begin only wearing it from black belt level.
+This never changed in most associations.

 1 - Yuki... courage, valor, bravery.